 Brownfields are real property that may be vacant, abandoned, or underutilized because of a reasonably-held belief that they may be environmentally contaminated.
 Productive use of these idle properties provides new areas for economic development, primarily in former industrial or urban areas with existing utilities, roads, and other infrastructure.
 If future development is proposed on sites with previous manufacturing, industrial, or agricultural use, a Phase I Environmental Site Assessment should be conducted by the developer.
 A Phase I Assessment investigates past uses on the property and seeks evidence of possible contamination.
 If a Phase I Assessment raises reason for concern, then a more detailed investigation should be conducted.
-DNREC's Site Investigation and Restoration Branch (SIRB) can aid in investigating, remediating, and redeveloping brownfield sites.
-SIRB has an online repository of existing Phase I reports and other related documentation.
+DNREC's Division of Waste and Hazardous Substances Remediation Section can aid in investigating, remediating, and redeveloping brownfield sites.
+This Division has an online repository of existing Phase I reports and other related documentation.